-Site Timer (4.8.4)The Site Timer controls the duration of sensor application to the patient.
+''' Site Timer (4.8.4)The Site Timer controls the duration of sensor application to the patient.
 It is counting down from the selected Site Time to zero during monitoring.
-The Site Timer will trigger a low priority alarm when the Site Time has elapsed.SITE PROTECTION (4.8.5)SITE PROTECTION is a safety feature that in ON mode reduces the sensor temperature to 39.0 °C (if SpO2 PR disabled) or to 41.0 °C (if SpO2 PR enabled) if the 'Sensor Temperature' is > 41.0 °C for adults or overrun the selected 'Site Time' by more than 10% or 30 minutes.
+The Site Timer will trigger a low priority alarm when the Site Time has elapsed.SITE PROTECTION (4.8.5)SITE PROTECTION is a safety feature that in ON mode reduces the sensor temperature to 39.0 °C (if SpO2 PR disabled) or to 41.0 °C (if SpO2 PR enabled) if the 'Sensor Temperature' is > 41.0 °C for adults or > 40.0 °C for neonates and once the sensor application duration has overrun the selected 'Site Time' by more than 10% or 30 minutes. '''